In this PostgreSQL tutorial, we will discuss how to insert multiple rows in PostgreSQL in a single statement.

 - table_name is specified after the keywords INSERT INTO, which is the name of the table to which you want to insert rows.

-- column_list is the list of the columns has to be specified whose values you want to insert into the table within parenthesis.
+- column_list is the list of columns that must be specified, whose values you want to insert into the table within parentheses.

-- comma-separated multiple value-lists has to be supplied after the keword VALUES.
+- Comma-separated multiple value lists have to be supplied after the keyword VALUES.

-- NOTE – The columns and values in the column-list and value_list respectively should be in the same order.
+- NOTE – The columns and values in the column list and value list should be in the same order.

 In the command tag,

 - OID is an object identifier.
-PostgreSQL uses the OID as a PRIMARY KEY for the tables in the system.
-The INSERT statement returns 0 as the OID value.
+PostgreSQL uses the OID as the primary key for the tables in the system.
+The INSERT statement returns zero as the OID value.

-- And the COUNT is the number of rows that are inserted successfully by the INSERT statement.
+- The COUNT is the number of rows inserted successfully by the INSERT statement.

 Example: